ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 - `default` — `hash` or `direct`, if possible (same as `direct,hash`)

 - `hash` — [Hash join algorithm](https://en.wikipedia.org/wiki/Hash_join) is used.
-The most generic implementation supports all combinations of kind and strictness and multiple join keys that are combined with `OR` in the `JOIN ON` section.
+The most generic implementation that supports all combinations of kind and strictness and multiple join keys that are combined with `OR` in the `JOIN ON` section.

 - `parallel_hash` - a variation of `hash` join that splits the data into buckets and builds several hashtables instead of one concurrently to speed up this process.